netlify-demo/developer-documentation/docs/edit-a-page.md

 ### Continuous Deployment

-Netlify listens for changes to your Git repository and automatically deploys changes every time you push to your production branch.
+Netlify listens for changes to your Git repository and automatically deploys changes every time you push to your production (`master`) branch.
 Any developer with access to underlying Git repo can update this site on their own.